HaiyangPeng/careyou/README.md

 # 🧠 An AI assistant with extensive knowledge in psychology, and my name is Care.
+If this repo helps you, star and share it ❤️.

 ## 🚀 Overview
 This model is finetuned on deepseek-r1.